er5bus/instagram-clone/README.md

 Now configure the .env file under project root.

 ### Step 4 : Run the project

-The Symfony server is part of the symfony binary created when you install Symfony and has support for Linux, macOS and Windows.

 Now run this command to run the built-in web server and access the application in your browser at <http://localhost:8000>: